 When Do Med Supp Plans K, L, M, & N Make Sense?

-Do you tend to place clients in Medicare Supplement Plans C, D, F, or G?
-While it’s true these Med Supps cover the most out-of-pocket costs, never overlook Plans K, L, M, and N.
+When your client wants a Medicare Supplement, do you tend to place them in Plan G?
+While it’s true this Med Supp is the most common choice for newly eligible Medicare enrollees and covers the most out-of-pocket costs, never overlook Plans K, L, M, and N.

-Read on for a closer look at each plan, how they work, and profiles of clients for whom they’d be a great fit.
+Read on for a closer look at these plans, how they work, and profiles of clients for whom they’d be a great fit.

-Why‘d we start with Plan N?
+Why’d we start with Med Supp Plan N?
 Because it’s become an increasingly popular choice among shoppers.
+In fact, it’s the third-most picked option.

-Premium-wise, Plan N is generally 25% less expensive than Plan F. However, unlike Plans C, F, and G, it doesn’t cover Part B excess charges.
+Premium-wise, Plan N is less expensive than Plan G. However, unlike Plans C, F, and G, it doesn’t cover Medicare Part B excess charges.
+With its small copays and lower monthly premium, however, Plan N strikes a nice balance between good coverage and affordability.

 • Live in states that don’t allow excess charges (CT, MA, MN, NY, OH, PA, RI, and VT)